 (a) he or she carries out such electrical installing work as is approved by the Board to be exempted under this paragraph; or

+(aa) he or she carries out electrical work that would be authorised by an electrical worker’s licence endorsed as a restricted licence; or

 (b) he or she undertakes to have work done by an electrical contractor.

 (3) A person is taken to carry on business as an electrical contractor whether or not electrical installing work is only part, or is not a principal part, of the business carried on by him or her.

-(4) Subject to subregulation (2)(a), a person is taken to carry on business as an electrical contractor if the person carries out electrical installing work otherwise than as an employee of a person who is the holder of an electrical contractor’s licence or an in-house electrical installing work licence.
+(4) Subject to subregulation (2)(a) and (aa), a person is taken to carry on business as an electrical contractor if the person carries out electrical installing work otherwise than as an employee of a person who is the holder of an electrical contractor’s licence or an in-house electrical installing work licence.

 [Regulation 33 amended in Gazette 6 Sep 1996 p.
-4414.]
+4414; 31 Dec 2007 p.
+6508 and 6537.]

 34. Dealing with unlicensed contractor prohibited